wutev/eterna/README.md

 # Eterna

-A personal fortress for digital privacy.
-Securely store your journal entries, passwords, 2FA codes, and encrypted files - all protected by strong encryption.
+A secure, offline-first vault for your passwords, journals, 2FA codes, and sensitive files.
+Built with AES-256-GCM encryption and PBKDF2 key derivation to keep your data protected.

 ## Features